-Setting the activities out in one diagram helps you better understand your processes, which in turn could help you eliminate inefficient activities, speed up production, and improve competitive advantage.
-It also helps you work out that sweet spot between offering your customers great value and bringing in a good profit for those services or products.
+Visualizing value-add processes in a diagram is a smart way to understand your business’s competitive advantage.
+It can also provide a framework for eliminating inefficient activities, speeding up production, and lowering the cost of creating value.
+Basically, a value chain analysis helps you find the sweet spot between offering your customers great value and bringing in a good profit for those services or products.

-What exactly is a competitive advantage?
+What is a competitive advantage?

-1. Cost leadership
+1. Cost advantage

-Cost leadership examples include McDonalds and IKEA.
+Cost leadership examples include McDonald’s, Dollar General, Walmart, and IKEA.

-Differentiation leadership examples include Dyson and Apple.
+Differentiation leadership examples include Dyson, Maserati, Vitamix, and Apple.

 What to include in your value chain